Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Variational Learning and Inference

-\begin{remark}[Interpretability of ELBO] Each subterm in the ELBO in Theorem \ref{thm:ELBO_mf} is interpretable. \begin{itemize} \item The KL term in Eq.~(\ref{eq:term2}) represents a regularization term for $q(\x_0)$, which encourages $q(\x_0)$ not staying too ``far away'' from $p(\x_0) = \cN(\x_0 \vert \bm{0}, \mathbf{I})$; \item Eq.~(\ref{eq:term3}) represents a regularization term for the GP transition surrogate $q(\vu)$, which encourages $q(\vu)$ not staying too ``far away'' from the GP prior $p(\vu)$; \item Eq.~(\ref{eq:term4}) is the differential entropy term of the latent state trajectory.
-Maximizing the ELBO essentially encourages ``stretching'' every $q(\x_t)$ so that the approximated posterior distribution $q(\x_{0:T})$ will not be overly tight; \item Eq.~(\ref{eq:term5}) represents the reconstruction of the latent state trajectory, which encourages the transition function $\G_{\btheta_{F}}(\f_t)$ to fit the latent states $\x_{t} \sim q(\x_t\vert \x_{t-1})$.
-In other words, this term measures the quality of learning/fitting the underlying dynamical functions.
-Empowered by the normalizing flow, the transition function in TGPSSM is expected to capture more complex state dynamics; \item Eq.~(\ref{eq:term1}) represents the data reconstruction error, which encourages any state trajectory $\x_{0:T}$ from $q(\x_{0:T})$ accurately reconstructing the observations. \end{itemize} \end{remark} Note that there is no analytical form for the calculation of Eq.~(\ref{eq:term5}), we thus use the following approximation instead,
+\begin{remark}[Interpretability of ELBO] Each component of the ELBO derived in Theorem \ref{thm:ELBO_mf} is interpretable.
+Their physical meanings are given as follows: \begin{itemize} \item The KL term in Eq.~(\ref{eq:term2}) represents a regularization term for $q(\x_0)$, which discourages $q(\x_0)$ from deviating too much from the prior distribution $p(\x_0) = \cN(\x_0 \vert \bm{0}, \mathbf{I})$; \item Eq.~(\ref{eq:term3}) represents a regularization term for the GP transition surrogate $q(\vu)$, which discourages $q(\vu)$ from deviating too much from the GP prior $p(\vu)$; \item Eq.~(\ref{eq:term4}) is the differential entropy term of the latent state trajectory.
+Maximizing the ELBO essentially encourages ``stretching'' every $q(\x_t)$ so that the approximated posterior distribution $q(\x_{0:T})$ will not be overly tight; \item Eq.~(\ref{eq:term5}) represents the reconstruction of the latent state trajectory, which encourages the transition function $\G_{\btheta_{F}}(\cdot)$ to fit the latent states $\x_{t} \sim q(\x_t\vert \x_{t-1}), \forall t$.
+In other words, this term measures the quality of learning/fitting the underlying system dynamics.
+Empowered by the normalizing flow, the TGP model in the TGPSSM is expected to be able to capture more complex system dynamics; \item Eq.~(\ref{eq:term1}) represents the data reconstruction error, which encourages any state trajectory $\x_{0:T}$ from $q(\x_{0:T})$ to accurately reconstruct the observations. \end{itemize} \end{remark} Note that there is no analytical form for Eq.~(\ref{eq:term5}), we thus use the following Monte-Carlo approximation:

 where $\{\f_t^{(i)}\}_{i=1}^n, n \in \mathbb{N}$, are generated from $q(\f_t)$, and

 and, with a bit abuse of notation,